f5devcentral/f5-agility-labs-xc/docs/class7/module0/task2.rst

    - The console exposes advanced features immediately.
    - You have visibility across all required objects for the lab.

-   *What happened behind the scenes:*
-   - Role-based access controls were applied.
-   - Your account was granted permissions scoped to your namespace.

 Assigned Namespace
 ~~~~~~~~~~~~~~~~~~

 Namespaces are used in F5 Distributed Cloud to isolate applications, configurations, and access.
 Each lab attendee has been assigned a **unique namespace** that will be used throughout the lab.

-6. Locate your assigned namespace.
+1. Locate your assigned namespace.

    - Click the account icon in the top-left corner.
    - Select **Account Settings**.

    |f5xc-console-account-settings|

-7. View your namespaces.
+2. View your namespaces.

    - In the left-hand menu, select **My Namespaces** under **Personal Management**.

    |f5xc-console-account-settings-namespaces|

-8. Identify your assigned namespace.
+3. Identify your assigned namespace.

    Under **My Namespaces**, you should see:
    - ``system``